openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

         | 'public'
         ;

-If no explicit modifier is provided, then a class member or constructor is implicitly declared *public* by default.
+If no explicit modifier is provided, then a class member or a constructor is implicitly declared *public* by default.

 .. index::